UNIVERSITY of WISCONSIN-MADISON

 Location

 Keep records in a registered location, separate from all other records.
-Inventory and records for Schedule I and II substance, as well as DEA forms 222, must be further retained separately from all other records.
+Inventory and records for Schedule I and II substances, as well as DEA Forms 222, must be further retained separately from all other records.
 Keep one folder for schedule I and II records, one folder for Schedule III, IV and V records, and one folder for DEA Form 222 used and unused forms.

 Retrieval Records must be readily retrieval for inspection upon request